VictorHYu/vy-shopify-backend/README.md

 Made with Rails 5.1.3 and Ruby 2.4.0

-* Heroku
+## Heroku
 View on Heroku at https://vy-shopify-backend.herokuapp.com

-* Deployment instructions
+## Deployment instructions
 Run 'rails server' in the application folder

-Site will be run on localhost:3000
+Site will be run at localhost:3000